jehoons/sbie_weinberg/README.md

 ## Update history

 ### 2016.
+10. 6

+* Results from dream2015 model are inserted into MySQL database.
+* Toy network visualization is tested.
+* Web application is updated.

+### 2016.
 10. 2

 * We need simulation results for all-possible-input-combinations.
 Now, [the result](http://gofile.me/3gpVt/XaMsc90e2) is ready for dream2015 model.